gbraad/fedora-modularity/source/architecture/constructing/breaking-down.rst

    cloud targets such as qcow images and AMIs; and docker base and layered images.
 We have additional, often ad-hoc, incompletely-automated builds to create this additional content.
--  The compose process does not represent all of our releases.
-An obvious example is the batched update errata delivery in Fedora 24, where we attempt to synchronise atomic and Fedora errata into a single predictable consolidated errata release.
-Yet the release tooling has no formal knowledge of that release.
 -  The modularity effort is explicitly trying to get away from the concept of a single monolithic distribution, and to release modular parts of the distribution on independent release cycles.